 The third level of personalization is knowing the following:

 You can get the customer to answer the first two in the first opt-in form when they subscribe.
-It may also be collected progressively on frequent visits.
+It may also be collected progressively on subsequent visits.

-Knowing what the customers want to do is not be a straightforward question.
-The customer won’t tell you these details directly.
-You have to mine it out by monitoring their activity on the site.
+What the customers want need not be asked as a direct question.
+The customer may not want to tell you these details right away.
+You can mine this information by monitoring their activity on your website.